 A good source of omega-3, Atlantic mackerel is lower in mercury than other types of mackerel, so it’s safe for your dog to eat.

 What fish can dogs not eat?

-Not all fish is good for your dog.
-Fish and seafood your dog can’t eat include:
+Now we’ve done the good catch, it’s time for the naughty list.
+Sadly not all fish is good for your dog, and the fish and seafood your dog can’t eat includes:

-Plain salmon is fine but when this nutrient-rich fish is smoked, it’s a no-go.
-That’s because the smoking process involves curing the fish in brine.
-That makes it too salty for dogs.
+Plain salmon is fine but when this nutrient-rich fish is smoked, it’s too salty for your dog.

-Shellfish are filter feeders, so can contain dangerously high levels of toxins like heavy metals.
+Shellfish – prawns, oysters, mussels, and clams – are filter feeders, so can contain dangerously high levels of toxins like heavy metals.
 They’re also a common cause of food poisoning.
-While green-lipped mussels can be a rich source of glucosamine, it’s best to give them a miss.
-There are other, safer ways to give your dog this joint-friendly supplement.
+While green-lipped mussels can be a rich source of glucosamine, there are other, safer ways to give your dog this joint-friendly supplement.

 Read more: Joint care for dogs